If you enjoy the study of the past, you've found a home in the Department of History at SUNY Potsdam.

 Austin Raetz ’18

-Austin Raetz just graduated summa cum laude and was accepted into a prestigious graduate program in History at Cornell University.
-What’s equally impressive is his passion and personal connection to his field of study, as he examines sexuality and gender roles through a historical lens.
+Austin Raetz, a history major at the College, graduated summa cum laude and was then accepted into the prestigious graduate program in History at Cornell University.
+What’s equally impressive was his passion and personal connection to his field of study, as he examined sexuality and gender roles through a historical lens.

 Katelyn Legacy '16